nathanielkhuana/CheckPhoneSize/README.md

 # CheckPhoneSize
-Comparison check phone free size method.
+Comparison of free phone size methods

 Some of the devices that have been tested: